 The development from an allative preposition to a purposive marker to an infinitival marker is a common one cross-linguistically.
 In this paper, we look in some detail at this change in Pennsylvania German.
 We demonstrate that fer has completed this change in that it now occurs in a full range of complements.
 It has gone paired with a loss of the original infinitival marker zu.
 Functionally, the element has undergone a drastic change and given the loss of zu, one might expect that there would be equally far-reaching structural changes.
 The standard account of this type of change is one of reanalysis, but in this paper, we argue that the change is likely not to have involved reanalysis.
 Key words: Allative; grammaticalization; infinitival marker; Lexical-Functional Grammar; Pennsylvania German; purposive; reanalysis

-This list is based on CrossRef data as of 17 march 2020.
+This list is based on CrossRef data as of 14 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.